Civil

 us and we will assist you.
 The Civil Process

-division is not permitted to offer legal
+Division is not permitted to offer legal

 advice, although we can explain procedures,